freezy/dmd-extensions/LibDmd/Output/Virtual/Dmd/README.md

 Changing values will immediately update the preview image at the top.

 ### Working with Styles

+It's important to understand that when we talk about "style", we mean a preset of settings that you configure in the dialog above.
+You cannot apply these settings directly to a game, you always need to create a style, and apply *the style* to the game.

 The *Load* button in the bottom section loads a style saved in `DmdDevice.ini` into the upper sections and applies it to the preview image.
 This allows you to